thephpleague/uri-src/docs/uri/7.0/uri-template.md

 // throw a League\Uri\Exceptions\TemplateCanNotBeExpanded because the term variable is a list and not a string.
 ~~~

-### Strict expansion
+### Strict expansion with expandOrFail

-By default, if variables are missing or are not provided an empty string is used as replacement string.
-If you want
+By default, if variables are missing or are not provided an empty string is used as replacement
-to force correct expansion you can use the `expandOrFail` method.
-It behaves exactly has the `expand` method but will
+string as per the RFC.
+If you want to force correct expansion you can use the `expandOrFail`
+method.
+It behaves exactly like the `expand` method but will additionnally throw an
-throw an exception if there are missing variables.
+exception if there are missing required variables.

 ~~~php
 <?php